Are you worried about losing inches but not weight?

 I wish I would say yes because it is so easy to stand on the scale, look at your weight, and getting anxious over it or assuming if you’re progressing or not.
-But the truth is that scale is so unreliable.
+The scale is so unreliable.
 Here are some reasons why –

 The average adult’s weight fluctuates up to 3-5 pounds on average daily and it’s quite normal.
 It all comes down to what you eat, when you eat, drink or what type of exercise you do, and even sleep.

 For instance, you drink more water and eat carbs in the evening, the next day scale will show yours weigh 2-3 pounds more.

-Therefore, weighing yourself daily can be counterproductive and may spoil your weight loss journey.
+Therefore, weighing yourself daily can be counterproductive to your weight loss journey.

 A typical scale shows your weight but it doesn’t show you how much of that weight is a muscle, water, or fat.
 This is another reason you should not rely on the scale when it comes to body composition.

 Instead, measure your progress by looking at the mirror, trying your clothes to see if they are getting loose, or measure inches.